Please refer to the following link: Publications Ethics

 In this section, the author is free to mention the individuals or contributors who have directly or indirectly provided any technical assistance to the original work and would not be considered to meet the criteria for authorship.
 The authors must seek the consent of the individual or contributors, whom they would like to mention in this section as a matter of courtesy.

-Vancouver System of referencing.
-A to every citation mentioned in the manuscript.
+Vancouver system of referencing.
+A unique Arabic number is assigned to every citation mentioned in the manuscript.
 The numbers are assigned in a sequential order.
 The same reference numbered has to be mentioned when the citation is repeated.
 The numbering can be shown in brackets or as superscript without brackets.

 The authors’ surname must be followed by their initials, the abbreviation et al is used after the first six authors names; followed by the title of the paper; then the title of the journal (abbreviated according to the style in the indexing platform [www.roa.nih.org]), if the journal is not indexed, the full title of the journal needs to be mentioned; year in which it was published; volume number; first and last page numbers.
 Punctuations need to be carefully and correctly used.